YuxiangJohn/Self_Driving_Car_Master/CarND-Behavioral-Cloning-P3-master/README.md

 ![nvidia architecture](graph/3.png)

-My model input is (160, 320, 3) image.
+My model input are (160, 320, 3) images.
 To preprocess the data input, I add a Lambda layer to normalize the input.
-The Cropping2D layer was add to crop the image.
+The Cropping2D layer was added to crop the image.
 The details will be shown in the data preprocess and augumentation.

 The model summary is as follows: